Skip to content

 • Thursday, October 23rd: Reception and guided tour at Oberes Belvedere in the evening, where we will be served wines and canapés.

 • Friday: Access to the Liechtenstein family’s private art collection.
 Private tram, where champagne is served.
 We have the Beethoven Haus at our disposal on Friday evening.
 Private piano concert.
 Dinner on Friday evening is included in the price.
+Wine is between you and the waiter.

 Opera in the evening.
-Standard ticket for around 100 € is included in the price.
-You can upgrade to a Parterre ticket.
-Late Saturday evening we go to a lively and youthful pizza bar.
-Pizza is included in the price.
+Standard ticket for around € 108 is included in the price.
+You can upgrade to a Parterre ticket (value € 190 for an extra € 40, with savings of € 42).

 The amount covers the stay and events during our days in Vienna.
 It does not include the flight as this give our guests much more flexibility.

-If the trip is cancelled, whatever the reason, we will reimburse the value of your air ticket.
+If the trip is cancelled, whatever the reason, we will reimburse the value of your flight ticket by up to € 200.

 We send out our newsletter once a month, with the latest offers and news.